 A buttercream made with a recipe consisting of butter and shortening can generally sit out at room temperature for up to 2 days.
 We suggest covering your treat with plastic wrap or placing it in a cake carrier to prevent your buttercream from crusting too much.

 If your buttercream recipe is made with all butter, it will need to be refrigerated.
-An all-butter recipe may melt off your cake at room temperature.
+An all-butter recipe may melt off your cake once it’s reached room temperature.

 If you’re making a pure white buttercream with no butter and just shortening, it can stay out at room temperature for up to 2 days.
 Cover it with plastic wrap or a cake carrier to limit crusting.

-There’s no need to cover your cake if you’re storing it in the fridge – the icing actually acts as an insulator and helps keep the cake nice and moist.
-Though if you do have meats or fish in the fridge, you can wrap the cake in plastic wrap to prevent odors from seeping into the icing.
+There’s no need to cover your cake if you’re storing it in the fridge – the frosting actually acts as an insulator and helps keep the cake nice and moist.
+Though if you do have meats or fish in the fridge, you can wrap the cake in plastic wrap to prevent odors from seeping into the frosting.

 Share Your Treats!